 How can I prevent and treat constipation without medication?

-- Drink plenty of water.
-An extra 2 to 4 glasses a day may help.
+- Drink plenty of water (60-80 ounces per day).
+An extra two to four glasses a day may help.

 - Drink warm water or herbal tea in the morning.

 - Exercise often.

 What OTC medications can I take for constipation?

 When lifestyle changes don’t solve your problems, there are several over-the-counter medications that can help.
 Talk to your pharmacist or doctor about which medicine is right for you.
 Be sure to read labels carefully before taking these medicines.
 Using some over-the-counter treatments for constipation for more than 2 weeks can make your symptoms worse and may be a sign of something more serious.